-2. Position the belt as low as possible across your hips and pelvic bones, not across your stomach.
+Position the belt so it fits as low as possible across your hips and pelvic bones, not across your stomach.
 Pull the loose end of the belt to adjust for a snug but comfortable fit.

 To unlatch the belt, push the red PRESS button on the buckle.